Kinross Wolaroi School: 1975-2015

-After a period of rapid expansion and after having pursued an aggressive marketing strategy in Western NSW to attract more regional boarder's the school entered a period of consolidation.
-This involved the upgrading and maintenance of the schools existing facilities and infrastructure.
-This expansion saw students being able to be involved in a variety of programs from drama and music to cadets, sport and the Duke of Edinburgh award scheme.
+After a period of expansion and after having pursued an aggressive marketing strategy in Western NSW to attract more regional boarders, the school entered a period of consolidation.
+This involved the upgrading and maintenance of the school's existing facilities and infrastructure.

-By 1988 the school had grown to 728 students and was now the largest co-educational boarding school in New South Wales, with 384 boarders.
+By 1988, the school had grown to 728 students and was now the largest co-educational boarding school in New South Wales and the fourth largest in Australia, with 384 boarders.